makersacademy/rps-challenge/README.md

 As a marketeer
 So that I can play when I have a friend(yay!)
 I would like to be able to play with 2 players

+As a marketeer
+So that I can remember my victories (and losses)
+I would like to be able to save my games
 ```

 ## Basic Rules